-Four parks and two schools would receive open space improvements through financial measures proposed today to City Council by Mayor Emanuel.
+Four parks and two schools will receive open space improvements through financial measures approved today by City Council.

 Hawthorne Elementary Scholastic Academy, 3319 N. Clifton Ave.

 Hawthorne Academy in Lake View will undergo $570,000 in improvements involving a new basketball court and playground, outdoor classrooms, raised planters, fencing and landscaping.
 The project will be supported with $350,000 in Open Space Impact Fees, which are used to create and enhance open spaces in each of the City’s 77 community areas.
 The balance will be paid with $60,000 in 44th Ward aldermanic funds and $160,000 from Chicago Public Schools.

 A new dog park will be created on City-owned land at in Bridgeport through its sale for $1 to the Chicago Park District.
 The .07-acre project will include $268,000 in landscaping improvements funded by Open Space Impact Fees.